DISCOVER THE ULTIMATE AMERICAN ROAD TRIP

 Kick start your trip on Route 66 – one of the world’s most iconic roads.

 Once known as the ‘Main Street of America’, this historic highway was constructed in 1926, running from Chicago to Los Angeles.
-Lined with classic diners, cafes, motels and tourist attractions, it inspired the original American road trip (we’ve got it covered in our Getting Your Kicks route).
+Lined with classic diners, cafes, motels, and tourist attractions, it inspired the original American road trip.

 Roaring Twenties Chicago

-Entertaining crowds since 1921, the Chicago Theatre has stood the test of time and its flashing neon sign has become an unofficial emblem of the city.
+Entertaining crowds since 1921, the Chicago Theater has stood the test of time and its flashing neon sign has become an unofficial emblem of the city.

 Bringing live jazz and early motion pictures to Chicago under the Balaban and Katz theater chain, today it showcases award-winning stage shows and concerts.